Ekaterina Savinova: Early life

 Ekaterina Savinova was born in the Yeltsovka village (modern-day Yeltsovsky District, Altai Krai of Russia) into a peasant family, the youngest of four children.
 Her ancestors, originally from Penza Governorate, resettled in Siberia during the Stolypin reform.
 Her father Fyodor Yakovlevich Savinov worked in kolkhoz.
 Savinova inherited her singing talent from her mother Maria Semyonovna Savinova.
-She finished a secondary school and on August 1944 left for Moscow to enter acting courses.
+She finished a secondary school and in August 1944 left for Moscow to enter acting courses.
 She was too late for exams, so she studied in a farming university and in half a year entered an additional VGIK course launched by Vasili Vanin.
 She was soon dismissed "for the lack of acting skills", but this didn't stop her, and during the next summer she became a VGIK student under Boris Bibikov and his wife Olga Pyzhova.

 She studied along with her future husband Yevgeny Tashkov.
 They graduated in 1950 and in a year they got married.
 In 1957 their son Andrey Tashkov was born (also a popular Russian actor).
 After VGIK Savinova entered the Gnessin State Musical College to study vocals.
 Her rare voice (3.5 octave) was so impressive that she was offered to perform at the Bolshoi Theatre and pop scene upon graduation, yet she declined all offers, because she saw herself only as a cinema actress and "just enjoyed singing on her own".